GModal/pd2jack/README.md

 **pd2jack** has currently only been tested on Linux.

+**Note:** the [LibLo OSC protocol library](http://liblo.sourceforge.net/) is now a dependency.
+It's included in the repositories of several distributions (Ubuntu, Debian, openSUSE, etc.) Both the dynamic library and the development files are required.

 ### Features

  - Up to 16 audio ports and/or 16 MIDI ports can be opened per instance.
 Ports are defined at startup with cmd arguments, not by the Pd patch.